What To Know About Wage Garnishment

 - You will almost always need to pay at least some of your tax debt to stop the process.

 Wage garnishment is no laughing matter.
-If you find that the IRS has started to seize your wages to pay back tax debt, get in touch with Boxelder Consulting today.
-Our licensed tax professionals will review your case, determine the best path forward, file the necessary paperwork, and negotiate directly with the IRS on your behalf.
+If you find that the IRS has started to seize your wages to pay back tax debt, get in touch with Boxelder Consulting today to request a free consultation & analysis of your tax liabilities.
+Let our licensed tax professionals review your case, determine the best path forward, file the necessary paperwork, and negotiate directly with the IRS on your behalf.